Sales Territory

 • Geographic Territories

-These territories are based on physical locations such as cities, states, regions, or countries.
-This model works well for companies with field sales teams or businesses serving localized service areas.
+Geographic territories are based on physical locations such as cities, states, or countries.
+Field sales teams and businesses serving localized service areas benefit most from this model.

-For example, a national company may assign each sales rep to a specific region, like the Northeast or West Coast, ensuring that each rep focuses on a distinct geographical area.
+A national SaaS company expanding into new markets might assign each rep to a specific region, like the Northeast or West Coast.
+Each rep then focuses on a distinct area aligned with regional demand patterns.

 • ZIP Code-Based Territories